 If you are a bit of a traditionalist, a beanie or a balaclava is the way to go and I do own several different ones.
 While I have gone through stages wearing each of these garments they will usually sit in my cupboard only to be brought out for snow trips.

 Instead, I prefer to use a Buff; actually two buffs if I’m being accurate.
+The first buff comes with me year round and is a lighter weight option.
 This particular item of hiking gear is probably the most versatile piece I own, and even having no hair, a Merino wool buff will keep my head toasty even when its really cold.

 Your hands are also another area you need to consider and while tucking them into a coat pocket is an option; if you have gone past that stage then its time to start looking at some descent gloves.
 I use a pair of Macpac Merino Liner Gloves to keep my hands warm.
 They are not waterproof but will still keep your hands warm in the rain if need be but a better option would be to wear a pair of waterproof gloves particularly when it’s snowing.